 - 24,000-30,000 cycles are done by international patients annually

-- 55% survey respondents declared the reason why they chose CRBC is to avoid legal restrictions in their home countries, followed by access to advanced medical care (43%)
+- 55% survey respondents declared the reason why they decided to pursue IVF abroad is to avoid legal restrictions in their home countries, followed by access to advanced medical care (43%)

 The data shown above also means that almost 5% of all European fertility care involves cross-border travel.
 It also proved that, while most patients were from Italy, Spain was the leading destination for them.